What To Know About Divorce In Illinois

 In Illinois, the divorce process generally proceeds in a regular and predictable manner.
 However, how long the process takes depends on the particular circumstances of the case, the attitudes of the parties and other factors.

 Your situation is unique and requires thorough investigation and analysis by an experienced lawyer.
 To schedule a consultation about a divorce or related matter, call us at 312-288-8985.
-We serve clients throughout the Chicago and elsewhere in Illinois, including Cook County, Lake County, DuPage County, Will County and McHenry County.
+We serve clients throughout the Chicago area and elsewhere in Illinois.

 For the benefit of potential clients, we present an overview of the divorce process in Illinois.
 Cases involving complex property division or contested custody issues or other matters requiring research and investigation may take longer and entail steps in addition to those listed below.